-Besides, this Policy aims to re-assure welfare and the safety, including freedom of press is guaranteed and is maintained for media personnel, who are always exposed to many risks in their line of work.
+It aims to re-assure welfare and the safety, including freedom of press is guaranteed and is maintained for media personnel, who are always exposed to many risks in their line of work.
 Such protection will encourage media organization and journalists to undertake their duties without fear or favour.

-This Policy will guide the needed governance mechanisms and legislation to promote media credibility and trustworthiness through accurate and quality news reporting and information dissemination.
+This Policy will guide the needed governance mechanisms and legislation to promote media quality. media credibility and trustworthiness through accurate and quality news reporting and information dissemination, media diversity and variety, and media access.